noflo/noflo-tester/README.md

 const t = new Wrapper('my-noflo-app/Multiplier');
 ```

-The constructor accepts either a full component name (including namespace prefix), or an already instantiated component object, or a function returning such an object.
+The constructor accepts either a full component name (including namespace prefix), or a function returning an instantiated component object, or a NoFlo Graph instance.

 In general, components are loaded and wired up asynchronously, so you need to start the wrapper like this before running any tests: